gui365/BANDANA/README.md

 To create an app to find concerts with your favorite artists, having everything you need in one tab.
 The app let the user search by artist, location and a range of dates, and shows information about the location, gives directions to the venue and displays a link to get tickets.

 ## Set-up
-The users needs to enter their own API keys for the following services:
+Users need to enter their own API keys for the following services:
 1. Google Maps API
 2. Bands in Town API
 3. Firebase DB